Giftoma/DSA-Capstone-Project/README.md

 -![Screenshot 2025-07-05 070235](https://github.com/user-attachments/assets/028742ca-d82f-4375-9a7d-27a0c2186a74)

 **Key Insights**
+---
- In the gender distribution of the organization, there are more males than females in both region and department
+- In the gender distribution of the organization, there are more males than females in both region and department bringing about Gender Inequality
-- The male has higher ratings than females, ranging from Average to Very poor
+- The male has lower rating than the female ranging from Good to very poor.
+Only in Average do they have higher rating.
+This makes the male have the Total higher rating distribution by Gender
-- There should be more focus on the Accounting department of the region Kaduna and Marketing department of the region Abuja
+   - Male: 485
+   - Female: 461
 - 28 employees fall under the salary band of $20,000-$30,000
 - 90 employees fall under the salary band of $90,000-$100,000
 - 96 employees fall under the salary band of $50,000-$60,000